 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Jeniffer is from Kenya.
+She has 6 children.
 She needs a loan of $925 to purchase stock for her retail shop.

 Jeniffer runs a small shop selling items such as sugar, flour, soft drinks and rice.
 She sometimes does not have enough money to buy more stock when things run low, disappointing her customers when they come to her shop.